dvasuta/javascript/README.md

   - Custom toString() methods
     Must always succeed without side effects.

     You can control how your objects string-ify themselves by defining a custom `toString()` method.
-This is fine, but you need to ensure that your method (1) always succeeds and (2) does not have side-effects.If your method doesn't meet these criteria, it's very easy to run into serious problems.
+This is fine, but you need to ensure that your method (1) always succeeds and (2) does not have side-effects.
+If your method doesn't meet these criteria, it's very easy to run into serious problems.
 For example, if `toString()` calls a method that does an assert, assert might try to output the name of the object in which it failed, which of course requires calling `toString()`.

     **[[⬆]](#TOC)**